 Since most ancient times the abundance of water carried by these large rivers required the development of appropriate irrigation systems in order to avoid floods and to increase the land which could be farmed; historians and archaeologists regard these two regions and parts of today's Syria and Iraq as a cradle of civilization where some of the first complex societies developed (the so-called Fertile Crescent).

-Women preparing bread at a festival at Ulu Camii in Tarsus
+Women preparing bread at a festival at Ulu Cami in Tarsus

-Today Cilicia and Upper Mesopotamia are part of the Republic of Turkey; the former is called Cukurova, the latter south-eastern Turkey.
-Although the population of these regions has lost its Armenian component it still has a great variety of ethnic origins, which leads to different costumes, festivals and ways of cooking.
+Today Cilicia is part of the Republic of Turkey and is known as Cukurova.
+Although its population has lost its Armenian component it still has a great variety of ethnic origins, which leads to different costumes, festivals and ways of cooking.

 Excitement in a dolmus (small van) at Sis (Kozan) because of an Italian traveller